cdodev/commandodev.com/content/mission/performing.md

 universally understood and shared.
 The foundations of this ability are **operational excellence**, which enables **continuous improvement** and evolution.

-One such organisation which has been learning an honing these lessons for over 350 years is the **Royal Marines**.
+One such organisation which has been learning and honing these lessons for over 350 years is the **Royal Marines**.
 Way before I was a software developer I served in the corps, in fact I [taught myself how to code](/about/) en route to the second Iraq war on board a ship.
 When I began my second career in software development I